andersmelin/basic-boilerplate/README.md

 Uglifies the scripts in public/scripts/

+> .env
+**store all env vars in the .env file located in the root folder like:**
+DB_USERNAME=yourName
+DB_PASSWORD=yourPassword
+**Access from node by by:**
+process.env.DB_USERNAME
+process.env.DB_PAssword

+Environment variables

 TODO: Implement a testing framework